 Overall, GHGSat expects an order-of-magnitude performance improvement from this design, within the same volume, mass and power constraints of the demonstration satellite.

-Manufacturing and launch will be provided on GHGSat’s social media feeds through 2018/2019.
+Manufacturing and launch updates will be provided on GHGSat’s social media feeds through 2018/2019.